Our country estate is more than just comfortable hotel accommodations. You don’t need to leave the grounds to enjoy your day!

 Few places in the world offer the opportunity to see these gentle giants of the ocean up close.
 Minke, Finback, Humpback, and the rare North Atlantic Right Whales can be seen in the Bay of Fundy.
 A variety of trips are available leaving from the dock in downtown St. Andrews.

 Kingsbrae Garden is a multi-award winning 27 acre horticultural masterpiece located in downtown St. Andrews by-the-Sea.
 There are more than 50,000 perennials, dozens of sculptures and other works of art, and a great cafe.

 There are many hiking trails throughout the region and a guide book is available.
 A local favorite is nearby Chamcook Mountain with views of the islands in the Bay of Fundy.
 There is also a trail in St. Andrews that begins downtown.

 The sheltered waters of the Fundy coast make kayaking a favorite holiday adventure.
 In additional to rentals in St. Andrews and many other coastal towns, there are companies offering kayak tours ranging from a few hours to several days.

-There is no shortage of shopping opportunities with galleries, antique shops, Farmer’s markets, boutiques and more in the nearby towns.
+There are no shortage of shopping opportunities with galleries, antique shops, Farmer’s markets, boutiques and more in the nearby towns.
 The main street in St. Andrews has something for everyone and is a good place to start.

-The Roosevelt’s beloved summer home and museum draws thousands of people to this Island each year.
+President Roosevelt’s beloved summer home and museum draws thousands of people to this Island each year.
 Filled with pristine beauty, there are two nature parks and a beautiful lighthouse.
 You can reach the island by bridge or on a ferry from Deer Island during the summer months.